Area of Refuge Requirements in Washington

 A two-way communication system is not required in areas with ramps, and areas where a two-way communication system is provided within areas of refuge.

-Cornell’s 4800 Series Area of Refuge assistance system meets all of Washington’s building code requirements.
+Cornell’s Sentinel AOR system is designed to meet all of Washington’s building code requirements.
 Receive a free quote today!

 |Free Build Quote|